Frenchmen Street: History

 The oldest and best-known section of Frenchmen Street is in the Faubourg Marigny, now a neighborhood of New Orleans just downriver from the Vieux Carré or French Quarter.
-This area was once the plantation of Bernard de Marigny, a wealthy Creole, that is, an ethnic French man born in New Orleans, and political leader.
-He exemplified the Creoles of his day, with his joie de vivre — a keen enjoyment of living.
+This area was once the plantation of Bernard de Marigny, a wealthy Creole political leader.

 In 1806, Marigny subdivided his property to sell lots and develop a residential area.
-Many of the remaining houses in this area were built during the nineteenth century and are more than 100 years old; some are much older.
+Many of the remaining houses in this area were built during the nineteenth century.
 Frenchmen Street "was named after six French men who were executed after leading an uprising" after France ceded Louisiana to Spain following its defeat by Great Britain in the Seven Years' War.

 The Frenchmen Street entertainment district began developing in the 1980s.
 As Bourbon Street became dominated by tourism, Frenchmen developed as a spot for locals to enjoy live music.
 The neighborhood attracted venues that were more geared toward authentic New Orleans musical and gastronomical tastes.

 Residing on some of the highest ground in the city, Frenchmen Street survived relatively unscathed in 2005 from the widespread destruction of Hurricane Katrina.
 In the recovery period, the city designated the street as an official arts and entertainment district.
 It was patronized by both people who came to New Orleans to help rebuild, and by visitors who sought authentic local music.

-After the Saints' Super Bowl win in 2010, the street received national news media coverage for hosting one of the largest celebrations in the city's history.
-Frenchmen Street was also featured on the HBO series Tremé.